dhanendragujar/gosec/README.md

 Install
-CI Installation
-# binary will be $GOPATH/bin/gosec
-curl -sfL https://raw.githubusercontent.com/securego/gosec/master/install.sh | sh -s -- -b $GOPATH/bin vX.Y.Z

-# or install it into ./bin/
-curl -sfL https://raw.githubusercontent.com/securego/gosec/master/install.sh | sh -s vX.Y.Z

-# In alpine linux (as it does not come with curl by default)
-wget -O - -q https://raw.githubusercontent.com/securego/gosec/master/install.sh | sh -s vX.Y.Z

-gosec --help
 Local Installation
 $ go get github.com/securego/gosec/cmd/gosec/...

 Usage

-Gosec can be configured to only run a subset of rules, to exclude certain file paths, and produce reports in different formats.
+goSAST can be configured to only run a subset of rules, to exclude certain file paths, and produce reports in different formats.
 By default all rules will be run against the supplied input files.
 To recursively scan from the current directory you can supply './...' as the input argument.

 Selecting rules
 By default gosec will run all rules against the supplied file paths.
 It is however possible to select a subset of rules to run via the '-include=' flag, or to specify a set of rules to explicitly exclude using the '-exclude=' flag.